When AI does the work, design becomes about trust

 AI-native

-I use Claude Code, Figma MCP, VSCode, and GitHub in my daily workflow — not as experiments, but as the production pipeline.
-I configure markdown that codifies brand identity, personas, and design system constraints directly into the tools, so every artifact that comes out is on-brand and useful from the start.
+I use Claude Code, Figma MCP, VSCode, and GitHub in my daily workflow — not as experiments — it’s a pre-production pipeline.
+I set up the tools so brand rules, personas, and design system constraints are baked in from the start — everything that comes out is on-brand and ready to use.

 This is what it looks like to move from an ambiguous idea to an implementation-ready design without a 10-step handoff process.